holoviz/panel/doc/tutorials/intermediate/structure_data_store.md

 In this tutorial you will learn how to use the `DataStore` *design pattern*:

-- The `DataStore` design pattern has proven quite successful across a wide range of use cases
+- The `DataStore` design pattern has proven quite successful across a wide range of use cases.
 - The `DataStore` component receives `data` and `filters`.
-Based on the `data` and `filters` it *transforms* the data
+Based on the `data` and `filters` it *transforms* the data.
 - One or more `View` components consumes the *transformed* data.
-- The components can be (re-)used for data exploration in notebooks and for building apps
+- The components can be (re-)used for data exploration in notebooks and for building apps.

 :::{admonition} Note
 When building a larger application we generally recommend using a *class based construction* and following best practices for object-oriented programming, specifically composition.